GamesCreed

 Senua's Saga, Hellblade II, Xbox Series X, Review, Screenshot, Gamepass, GamesCreed

-The puzzle solving is quite a challenge in some instances and it took some time to complete, whereas others are pretty simple.
-Just like the last game, you’ll be required to undertake a series of puzzles in order to progress, for instance, where some passages give you a set of symbols that you need to align by holding the left or right trigger to use Sensua’s focus ability on the exact patterns.
+The puzzle solving is quite a challenge in some instances, and it took some time to complete, whereas others are pretty simple.
+Just like the last game, you’ll be required to undertake a series of puzzles to progress, for instance, where some passages give you a set of symbols that you need to align by holding the left or right trigger to use Sensua’s focus ability on the exact patterns.

-They’re located nearby and you need to position yourself in the correct areas to complete the set and then open the passageways.
+They’re located nearby, and you need to position yourself in the correct areas to complete the set and then open the passageways.
 To be fair, they make it easier as you’ll see many of the symbols floating around the proximity of where you need to be.

 Senua’s Saga: Hellblade II also takes pride in its photorealistic visuals.
-The dark, gloomy yet beautifully attractive and rendered visuals of the characters, objects, and environments, perfectly fit the standard of modern gaming.
-Seriously, let’s say for example that you used the game’s photo mode and you were to zoom into a character’s face,
+The dark, gloomy yet beautifully attractive and rendered visuals of the characters, objects, and environments perfectly fit the standard of modern gaming.
+Seriously, let’s say, for example, that you used the game’s photo mode and you were to zoom into a character’s face,

 Senua's Saga, Hellblade II, Xbox Series X, Review, Screenshot, Gamepass, GamesCreed

-You’d be amazed by the level of detail done to the skin, eyes, teeth, scars, and more due to the uses of Unreal Engine 5, regardless of whether you’re playing on a Full HD or Ultra HD monitor.
+You’d be amazed by the level of detail done to the skin, eyes, teeth, scars, and more due to the use of Unreal Engine 5, regardless of whether you’re playing on a Full HD or Ultra HD monitor.
 However, despite its visually appealing fights, animations, and graphics, unfortunately, my approach to the story is completely different.

-But here’s the thing, the voices either help her or frighten her.
+But here’s the thing: the voices either help her or frighten her.
 Along with the demon-like voice that’s actually the memory of her father, who was abusive, and portrayed as the ‘shadow’.
-Early in the game, you’ll come across a thrilling boss fight against the slave master named, Thórgestr.
-After Sensua defeats him, instead of killing him, she takes him as a prisoner because he poses as a key figure in her completing her mission of putting an end to the slavers that had devastated her homeland.
+Early in the game, you’ll come across a thrilling boss fight against the slave master named Thórgestr.
+After Sensua defeats him, instead of killing him, she takes him as a prisoner because he poses as a key figure in completing her mission of putting an end to the slavers that had devastated her homeland.

-The only times I felt even the slightest bit of fear was mainly when a demonic-like voice was spoken, which made me feel like someone was about to attack from behind and I would turn around ready to fight, but would then remember that it was just a voice in my head.
+The only times I felt even the slightest bit of fear were mainly when a demonic-like voice was spoken, which made me feel like someone was about to attack from behind, and I would turn around ready to fight, but would then remember that it was just a voice in my head.
 Which, by the way, Ninja Theory deserves huge credit for, maintaining its accurate delivery and portrayal of the effects of what serious mental health does to a person, let alone Sensua.

-Other than that, there’s honestly nothing much else that needed worrying about.
+Other than that, there’s honestly nothing much else that needs worrying about.
 Let’s put it this way, it wasn’t for the combat, puzzle solving, as well as the thrill of listening to the voices that you hear throughout the game due to the effects of the protagonist’s mental illness, I probably wouldn’t have played for longer than 3 hours.

-Senua’s Saga: Hellblade II is definitely worth a try, mainly due to its brand-new, ultra-realistic combat design and mechanics, and the mixture of simple and challenging puzzles.
+Senua’s Saga: Hellblade II is worth a try, mainly due to its brand-new, ultra-realistic combat design and mechanics, and the mixture of simple and challenging puzzles.
 Not to mention, the unbelievably realistic visuals that’ll blow your mind.
 However, don’t expect an amazingly written storyline to follow.
 Plus, once again, it’s on Xbox Game Pass, so there’s no harm in seeing it for yourself.

 3.6